Sushobhan55/sushobhan55.github.io/README.md

-### Sushobhan Parajuli
+## Sushobhan Parajuli

 Hi, I am Sushobhan.
 I am a mathematics undergraduate at CUNY Baruch College and a Data Science fellow at CUNY Tech Prep.
 I like to work on Statistical Analysis, Machine Learning and Natural Language Processing projects.
+I primarily use Python programming language.

 [Grabanswer](https://github.com/Sushobhan55/Roberta-QuestionAnswering) is web application, yet to deploy, that utilized transformer model to answer questions without having to read an entire text.